Integrations & Getting Started

 Why are my image card renders coming back blurry?

-Standard image cards render at gpt-image-2 medium quality.
-If you need cinematic polish for a hero asset, opt into premium quality at CP3 (the toggle next to the render button) — that routes to Gemini 3.1 Flash.
+Standard image cards render at a balanced quality tier.
+If you need cinematic polish for a hero asset, opt into premium quality at the review step (the toggle next to the render button) for a higher-fidelity render.
 Premium image cards cost 100 credits vs 30 for standard.

 Why does the agent see different content than I do in the web app?